[Analysis] Will Frans Timmermans be the next Dutch PM on Wednesday?

 This includes affordable housing and social capital gained from intact local communities that need things like decent healthcare, education or a park bench to sustain it.
 Things Timmermans has promised to invest more in.

-His party, a new coalition between the Green Left and the Dutch Labour Party (PvdA), briefly shot up in the polls when the new alliance was announced.
+His party, a new coalition between the Green Left and the Dutch Labour Party (PvdA), briefly shot up in the polls when the new alliance was announced in August.

 That immediately made him a contender for the top spot.
 And when he attended the annual congress of the European Socialists in Málaga just over a week ago, he was hailed as the Netherlands' new prime minister in all but name.